 I had been raised in a medical missionary family and had the privilege to grow up in India.
-Part of what inspired me to take the leap of faith was after reading the translation of my great-great grandmother’s diary.
+Part of what inspired me to take this leap of faith was after reading the English translation of my great-great grandmother’s diary.
 This first generation left Germany to live in India as missionaries.
 Three generations followed in their example, including my father.
-The diary is a fascinating account of their lives as missionaries and included firsthand description of the internment and deportation of German residents in British India at the start of World War I. I knew that I came from a long-line of missionaries, but reading their story gave me the inspiration I needed to personally take the leap in my own life.
+The diary is a fascinating account of their lives as missionaries and included a firsthand description of the internment and deportation of German residents in British India at the start of World War I. I knew that I came from a long-line of missionaries, but reading their story gave me the inspiration I needed to personally take the leap in my own life.